-TALIS has finished recruiting countries and territories interested in participating in its current data collection cycle in 2024 (TALIS 2024).
-Applications to participate in the next cycle of TALIS (TALIS 2030) will be considered upon receipt of an official letter informing the OECD of a country/territory’s desire to participate in TALIS, including confirmation of its intention to contribute to the international costs.
-For the next cycle, interested countries or territories should get in touch with the TALIS Secretariat (contact edutaliscontact@oecd.org) in 2025-26 to receive information on the participation process.
+TALIS is now recruiting countries and territories interested in participating in its fifth data collection cycle (TALIS 2030).
+Applications to participate will be considered upon receipt of an official document informing the OECD of a country/territory’s desire to participate in TALIS, including confirmation of its intention to contribute to the international costs.
+Details of regarding TALIS and its optional modules, as well as estimated costs can be found in the TALIS 2030 brochure.
+Contact edutaliscontact@oecd.org for any questions.

 How to join TALIS

-How countries and economies can apply to participate in the upcoming TALIS data collection.
+How countries and territories can apply to participate in the upcoming TALIS data collection.

 How can my country or territory participate in TALIS?